 The X-BOW® design solution

-Then comes the X-BOW®, an innovative design solution which combines speed with comfort.
+Then comes the X-BOW®, an innovative design solution combining speed and comfort.

 "We were intrigued with the technology of the X-BOW®.
 That was our primary consideration."